Stu: This a great post by Naturopath Tania Flack who describes the relationship of the gut, weight loss and overall

 An overgrowth of bad bacteria in the digestive system is known as dysbiosis and is quite common, so common in fact that between 70-80% of all patients tested in our clinic prove positive.
-We make a point of testing every patient for this condition as it is well recognized that dysbiosis can cause low grade gut inflammation, poor digestion and nutrient absorption and can interfere with the way the body excretes hormones.
+We make a point of testing every patient for this condition as it is well recognised that dysbiosis can cause low grade gut inflammation, poor digestion and nutrient absorption and can interfere with the way the body excretes hormones.
 This is particularly important for women as it can lead to ‘recycling’ of oestrogens, which can cause estrogen dominance and have a significant detrimental effect on hormone balance.

 The latest research, released by scientist from the Cornell University in America has identified a link between dysbiosis and Metabolic Syndrome in animal studies.
 This group of scientist became interested in the relationship between gut bacteria and weight gain when they noticed that lab mice lacking a certain protein and had more gut bacteria than other mice and were about 15% heavier.
 It was found that these mice had a higher level of inflammation.
-Inflammatory signaling is known to promote a condition called Metabolic Syndrome which leads to weight gain, high blood pressure and cholesterol and leads to a higher risk of developing diabetes and heart disease.
+Inflammatory signalling is known to promote a condition called Metabolic Syndrome which leads to weight gain, high blood pressure and cholesterol and leads to a higher risk of developing diabetes and heart disease.

 The mice in this study were lacking a special protein in the cells of their digestive system which helps to control bacterial levels in the gut, this caused them to develop an overgrowth of gut bacteria.
 The study found that the overgrowth of bacteria in the gut triggered an inflammatory state as the cells in the digestive tract tried to respond to the bacteria.
-As these cells are busy trying to deal with the bacteria they are less likely to to take up glucose and process it effectively, this desensitization of the cells then leads to blood sugar fluctuations and symptoms of Metabolic Syndrome, namely weight gain, high cholesterol levels and elevated blood pressure.
+As these cells are busy trying to deal with the bacteria they are less likely to to take up glucose and process it effectively, this desensitisation of the cells then leads to blood sugar fluctuations and symptoms of Metabolic Syndrome, namely weight gain, high cholesterol levels and elevated blood pressure.
 This was then confirmed by transferring bacterial gut populations to other mice who then developed the same symptoms.

 So what causes bad bacteria in the gut?